Isaiah1001/CNN-Learning-Journey/01_custom_CNN_from_scratch/README.md

 ![Loss and Accuracy](result.png)
 ## Key Finding

-Using customed SimpleCNN,the accuracy plateaus quickly, but only at poor accuracy, this model is clearly underfitted.
-Compared to the SOTA model, e.g, 99.847% for Efficient Adaptive Ensembling, 99.74% for Vision Transformer ViT-L/16 and 97.3% for EfficientNet-B0, better data manipulation，training strategies(like lr, optimizer) and advanced backbones should be employed.
+Using a custom SimpleCNN,the accuracy plateaus quickly, but only at poor accuracy, this model is clearly underfitted.
+Compared to the SOTA model, e.g., 99.847% for Efficient Adaptive Ensembling, 99.74% for Vision Transformer ViT-L/16 and 97.3% for EfficientNet-B0, better data manipulation, training strategies(like lr, optimizer) and advanced backbones should be employed.
 Considering limited computer resource and current learning stage, this directly motivated the switch to pre-trained EfficientNet in Stage 2.

 ## Lessons Learned & Questions
 Training a CNN from scratch is useful for learning the full pipeline, but with limited data and a shallow model, performance quickly saturates.
 This raises a practical question: how can stronger visual features be learned without collecting much more data or training a larger model from scratch?
 In industry, the common answer is transfer learning, which becomes the focus of Stage 2.